The Best of Japan

 First is the spectacular and beautiful Golden Pavilion, dating from the classical Muromachi age of Japanese temple design, perfectly overlooking its lake and garden.
 The whole of the upper floors, covered in gold leaf, glow in the morning light with an almost blinding intensity.

 As a complete change, we then move on to the amazing Arashiyama bamboo forest – experiencing an almost other-worldly feel as the light streams through the tall green columns of bamboo, up to 30 feet high!
-Yet another iconic Kyoto monument is next – Nijo Castle.

 Set at the heart of the city and built in the 17th century, it’s famous for its wooden floors remarkably designed to creak like a nightingale’s song, thus warning its occupants of any impending stealthy attack!

 Finally, we take a walking tour through Kyoto’s Gion district.
 Here is the classic image of Japan; streets of wooden houses, the unmistakable sound of wooden sandals reverberating on the avements, bright, silk-clad geishas, cherry trees and a host of traditional restaurants.
-We also experience a traditional Japanese Tea Ceremony’.
+We also experience a traditional Japanese Tea Ceremony’

 Day 10: Nara

 Capital city before Kyoto, Nara is just a few miles south.
-Firstly, we see one of the country’s most iconic shrines, made from thousands of red Torii gates forming two extraordinary vermilion-coloured wooden tunnels up a hillside.
+Firstly, you'll see one of the country’s most iconic shrines, made from thousands of red Torii gates forming two extraordinary vermilion-coloured wooden tunnels up a hillside.
 Arriving at Nara you’ll be greeted by the dozens of tame deer considered for centuries to be messengers of the gods.

 The main sight though is the amazing Todai-ji temple, astonishingly the world’s largest wooden structure.
 Housing a huge bronze Buddha, this is a truly inspiring sight and just one of Nara’s several UNESCO World Heritage sites.
-We also get an insight to the traditional Japanese Sake drink, visiting a museum with tasting.
+We also get an insight into the traditional Japanese Sake drink, visiting a museum with tasting.

 Day 11: Free day in Kyoto